-Rebates and cashback are many times used interchangeably.
+Rebates and cashback are often used interchangeably.
 However, in some situations, they might not mean the same thing.

 While cashback can be considered money or cheques given back to the buyer after closing, a rebate is generally used for credits given at closing.

 - One-time closing cost (For example, escrow, transfer, loan origination fees, etc.)